zerkz/mcp/README.md

 #### Allow Non-GA Tools

 By default, the DX MCP Server uses only tools that are marked generally available (GA).
-If you want the MCP server to use non-GA tools, such as Beta or Dev Preview, then specify the `--allow-non-ga-tools` argument.
+If you want the MCP server to use non-GA tools, then specify the `--allow-non-ga-tools` argument.
 For example:

 ```
-"args": ["-y", "@salesforce/mcp", "--orgs", "DEFAULT_TARGET_ORG", "--toolsets", "data,orgs,metadata" --allow-non-ga-tools]
+"args": ["-y", "@salesforce/mcp", "--orgs", "DEFAULT_TARGET_ORG", "--toolsets", "data,orgs,metadata", "--allow-non-ga-tools"]
 ```

 #### Core Toolset (always enabled)